 Order for Service

 The order for service is a list of all the services the mover will perform and shows the dates your household goods will be picked up and delivered

 The inventory is the receipt showing each item you shipped and its condition.
-Be sure you receive a written copy of the inventory after your household goods are loaded, and that you agree with its description of your household goods' condition
+Be sure you receive a written copy of the inventory after your household goods are loaded and that you agree with its description of your household goods' condition.

 Aging In Place

+If you want to learn more, visit our Age in place section.
 Once you have an idea of the changes needed in the home, it is time to discuss the changes with a contractor/builder in your area.
-Below is a list of of such providers in your area.
+See our list of Nebraska Aging In Place Specialists.

 State Department of Insurance

-For further information Nebraska Department of Revenue
+The Nebraska Department of Insurance